home-assistant/home-assistant.io/source/_integrations/sms.markdown

 ## Notifications

-An SMS message can be send by calling the `notify.sms`.
+An SMS message can be sent by calling the `notify.sms`.
 It will send the message to all phone numbers specified in the `target` parameter.

 To use notifications, please see the [getting started with automation page](/getting-started/automation/).